ayousry42/u3brain/Computer Science/Smort System/Neural Networks.md

 W<sub>new </sub> = W<sub> old </sub>  + alpha .
 MSE . derivative(f(input))

-we use Back prop when we have more than one percepton
+we use Back prop when we have more than one perceptron